pedromnchunks35/real-world/bootcamp.md

 - We shouldnt not change our strategy
 # Day 26
 - We need to choose a asset with a lot of history data
+- In case we cannot do 100 backtests, then we should go lower in timeframe
+# Day 27
+- More advices